lix2ng/c3bt/README.md

 ##Introduction

 As the name suggests, C3BT is a compact, clustered version of Crit-Bit Tree (CBT).
-The cluster layout can improve memory allocation efficiency and more importantly it also reduces cache line misses.
+The cluster layout improves memory allocation efficiency and more importantly it reduces cache line misses.
 So if you like, you may also read C3BT as "Cache-Conscious Crit-Bit Tree".

 For more information about CBT, look here: http://cr.yp.to/critbit.html

-CBT nodes are organized into cells.
+CBT nodes are clustered into cells.
 Under the 32-bit (LP32) layout, each cell is 64 bytes and contains up to 8 crit-bit nodes.
 It can index keys up to 256 bits long.
 The LP64 version (TODO) uses 128 byte cells each can hold 9 nodes and supports 64K-bit keys.

 Comparison: C3BT-LP32 achieves >5 uobjs/cell fill factor on average; that is 14.4B/uobj.
-The original CBT would need 24B/uobj, losing half space to the overhead, and does 5 times the `malloc()` calls -- assuming the popular dlmalloc, which has 8B alignment and 8B overhead per allocated block.
+The plain CBT would need 24B/uobj, losing half space to the overhead, and does 5 times the `malloc()` calls -- assuming the popular dlmalloc.

 C3BT also extends the functionality of CBT.
 It has a complete, binary search tree (BST) alike API: INIT, DESTROY, ADD, REMOVE, FIND, FIRST, LAST, NEXT, and PREV.
 Common key types are supported by default: fixed-length bit string, zero-terminated string, 32 and 64 bit integers signed and unsigned, all with native ordering.
-Custom or composite key data types are supported by custom "bitops" which is analogous to a comparator of BST (explained below).
+Custom or composite key data types are supported by custom "bitops" function which is analogous to a comparator of BST (explained below).

-Comparing with the ubiquitous BST, C3BT probably won't beat its simplicity but can improve reference locality.
-If you have a large number of objects, and you make non-trivial use of the index (a range query will qualify), C3BT has much potential to perform better on a modern, memory-walled CPU.
+Comparing with the ubiquitous BST, C3BT probably won't beat its simplicity but can improve reference locality bacause C3BT doesn't need to access user data structure (uobj) during a search.
+If you have a large number of objects, and you make non-trivial use of the index (an iteration will qualify), C3BT has much potential to perform better on a modern, memory-walled CPU.
 With C3BT, you get both the flexibility of a separate index and the performance of a dense, cache-optimized data structure:

   - Memory allocation is per-cell; overhead is low.